Red Headed Stranger: Legacy

 Red Headed Stranger's critical success cemented Nelson's outlaw image, and made him one of the most recognized artists in country music.
 The title of the album became a nickname for Nelson.
 The cover of Fred Rose's 1945 song "Blue Eyes Crying in the Rain", that had been released as a single previous to the album, became his first number one hit as a singer.

 Nelson met publisher and screenwriter William D. Wittliff in 1977 at a Mexican restaurant in Austin through writer Bud Shrake.
 Because of the success of the album, Wittliff decided to write a script for Nelson based on the story of the Red Headed Stranger.
 In 1979, Wittliff finished a draft of the project, which was turned over to Universal Studios.
 The studio budgeted the film at $14 million and sent the script to Robert Redford, who turned it down.
 The movie project was tabled, and Wittliff and Nelson had to buy the script back from Universal.
 The script then went to HBO, who assigned the project a budget of $5 million, but this project was not completed either.
 Finally, Nelson and Wittliff decided to finance the film themselves.
 In Red Headed Stranger, Nelson portrayed the role of the stranger, and the movie was released in 1986.

+In 2002, the 1975 original recording of the album was inducted into the Grammy Hall of Fame.

 In 2000, Red Headed Stranger was reissued on CD.
 The new released included the bonus tracks "Bach Minuet In G", "I Can't Help It (If I'm Still In Love With You)", "A Maiden's Prayer" and "Bonaparte's Retreat".
 In 2003, the album was ranked at number 184 on Rolling Stone's list of the 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list, before dropping to number 237 in a 2020 revised list.
 In 2006, it was ranked number one in Country Music Television's 40 Greatest Albums in Country Music.
 In 2009, Red Headed Stranger was added to the National Recording Registry as it was considered that it was "culturally, historically, or aesthetically important, and/or informs or reflects life in the United States".
 In 2020, Legacy Recordings reissued Red Headed Stranger on its original LP format.